How to Move a Pool Table a Few Feet

 Clear the path to the table’s new location of all obstacles to minimize tripping hazards and prevent damage to the table or your home.

-For more on this topic, check out pool table reviews, best pool tables for small spaces, standard pool table sizes, how heavy slate pool tables are, and how long pool tables last.
+For more on this topic, check out how level a pool table needs to be, standard pool table sizes, how heavy slate pool tables are, whether a pool table is too heavy for a second floor, and how long pool tables last.

 🎱